't Waar

 't Waar ([ət ˈʋaːr]) is a village in the province of Groningen in the Netherlands.
 It is located in the municipality of Oldambt, just north of the village of Nieuw-Scheemda.

 History

 The villages was first mentioned in 1781 as 't Waar, and means sluice.
 It refers to a sluice constructed in 1622 in the Termunterzijldiep to regulate the water flow.

 't Waar was home to 451 people in 1840.
 Between 1910 and 1934, there was a joint railway station with Nieuw-Scheemda on the Zuidbroek to Delfzijl railway line.
-On 15 April 1945, the village celebrate its liberation when German soldiers threw handgrenades into the crowd killing five civilians and one Polish soldier.
+On 15 April 1945, the village celebrate its liberation when German soldiers threw hand grenades into the crowd killing five civilians and one Polish soldier.
 In 1995, a memorial was placed on the site.

 't Waar was part of the municipality of Scheemda until 1990 when it became part of Nieuwolda.
 Since 2010, it is part of Oldambt.